-32 Ongoing policy assessments and reviews
+31 Policy assessments and reviews

 Are there any ongoing or anticipated assessments or reviews of the immunity/leniency regime?

 There are no ongoing or proposed leniency and immunity policy assessments or policy reviews.
 That said, the Turkish Competition Authority has recently published the Guidelines on Explanation of the Regulation on Active Cooperation for Discovery of Cartels in April 2013.